 Why should schools consider the HSB program?

 It is one thing schools can implement that will actually help their students.
-There are a lot of things I did in high school that I can say weren’t worth it now 4 years after graduation, but HSB is something that I have actually been able to take and apply long after graduation.
+There are a lot of things I did in high school that I can say weren’t worth it now 4 years after graduation, but the lessons and skills learned in HSB is something that I have actually been able to take and apply long after graduation.

 I ended up writing all of my college application essays about my experiences in HSB.
 In all of my early-on applications to jobs and interviews that asked me to give them examples of when I worked on a team, I would pull from HSB classes because I didn’t have other work experience.
 HSB gave me tangible life experiences and tangible educational experiences that I’m still using now when working in teams.
 I’m using communication tactics I learned from back in HSB.